Mastering Female Sex Organs (Diagrams & Photos)

-Before getting into the real action, it's important to become familiar with female anatomy so you can easily locate her treasures, such as her clitoris, G-spot, and cervix.
+Before getting into the real action, it's important to become familiar with female anatomy so you can easily locate her treasures, such as her clitoris, G-spot, cervix, etc...
 It's equally important to understand how her pleasure grows in order to bring her to orgasm... once, and then many times in a row.

 This section will alternate theory with hot tips.
 Keep an open mind, and try to approach this subject with the attitude of a child discovering a wonderful new toy.
 You will learn more this way... and have more fun!